zeMenno/lazy-hacker/README.md

 ## Generic

 ### doc-exec
-Doc-Exec is a command that will make a directory and output fil and lets you execute any command you want.
+Doc-Exec is a command that will make a directory and output file and lets you execute any command you want and have the rights for.
 It will also put the output of that command to the output file created

 ### Help
 ```